 These findings demonstrate that the community level impact of genetic variation in a foundation species can alter the structure of species interaction networks, leads to more stable communities.
 This work points to a previously overlooked consequence of genetically based, intra-specific diversity and provides a mechanism for evolution to act on ecological network structure.

-Keywords: foundation species, ecological networks, species interactions, co-occurrence, modularity, nestedness, centrality,
+Keywords: foundation species, ecological networks, species interactions, co-occurrence, modularity, nestedness, centrality, genetics of networks, common gardens, long-term experiment

 Introduction